stfbk/mig-t/doc/language.md

 An important note about the body (from) section is that the input of `decode param` has to be a regex, and whatever is matched with that regex is decoded.
 An useful regex to match a parameter's value could be `(?<=SAMLResponse=)[^$\n& ]*` which searches the SAMLResponse= string in the body, and matches everything that is not $ or \n or & or whitespace

+#### Decoding JWTs
+When decoding a jwt (by using tag type=jwt) it is possible to check the signature of that jwt by providing a public key.
+To do this, use the `jwt check sig` tag, assigning to it value the PEM-encoded public key to be used to check.

+Note: The supported algorithms are:
+- RS256
+- RS512

 ## Tag table
 In this table you can find a description of all the tags available for this Operation based on the input Module.